 It is very important for emergency medicine clinicians to know of anosognosia.
 For example, in the setting of acute stroke, the timing of symptom onset is crucial to the administration of thrombolytic therapy.
 If the patient is unaware of their deficit, they may not give accurate information of the exact time of stroke symptom onset.
 In this situation, collateral history from a family member is crucial to making an informed treatment decision.

 The management of anosognosia is very difficult.
 Because there are many causes, the management is with a multidisciplinary team that includes a neurologist, psychiatrist, mental health nurse, primary care physician, and a psychotherapist.
 There is no specific treatment for anosognosia, but vestibular stimulation seems to improve this condition temporarily.
 This maneuver probably influences awareness of the neglected side temporarily.
 Where anosognosia persists, cognitive therapy can help patients better understand and compensate for their deficit.
-If the cause is stroke, dementia or a mass lesion, the prognosis in most cases is poor.
+If the cause is a stroke, dementia or a mass lesion, the prognosis in most cases is poor.
 If the cause is related to a mental health disorder, the condition leads to difficulty in medication compliance.
 The overall quality of life is poor.

 |||Prigatano GP, Anosognosia and patterns of impaired self-awareness observed in clinical practice.
 Cortex; a journal devoted to the study of the nervous system and behavior.
 2014 Dec; [PubMed PMID: 25481467]|